Military Benefits Guide: National Guard & Reserve

 Read more: Military Pay Charts

-The Montgomery GI Bill is an option that was offered at one time to all new recruits.
-Today that program has been replaced by the Post 9/11 GI Bill but some may still qualify to use the MGIB-SR:
+The Montgomery GI Bill is an option offered at once to all new recruits.
+Today that program has been replaced by the Post 9/11 GI Bill education benefits, but some may still qualify to use the MGIB-SR:

 You may qualify for the MGIB-SR if you’re a member of one of the following Reserve Components: